shariqmunir99/Dice-Counter/README.md

 ### Note: You will need the software <em>Logic Works</em> to execute the .cct file provided.

-There's a file named "DiceCounterByShariqMunir.exe".
+There's a file named "DiceCounterByShariqMunir.cct".
 Just run it and the counter will start.

 ## Screenshot